 Synthetic and conventional oil aren’t the only types of oil available.
 Below are other oil options to consider.

 - High mileage oil: This provides protection and lubrication for vehicles with more than 75,000 miles.

 - Synthetic blend oil: This is a mixture of both synthetic and conventional, and it’s ideal for preventing damage from cold startups, fluctuating weather, and long engine running times.

 Every type of car needs specific engine oil to extend its longevity, deliver optimum performance, and ensure its health.
 So be sure to use this guide to find out which is best for your car.
 And as always, check your owner’s manual for the exact type of oil your vehicle needs.

-For more information about synthetic vs. conventional oil, contact Port Charlotte Honda, near Fort Myers, Sarasota, and North Port, and speak to our automotive services experts today!
+For more information about synthetic vs. conventional oil, contact Norm Reeves Honda Superstore Port Charlotte, near Fort Myers, Sarasota, and North Port, and speak to our automotive services experts today!